matt-dunleavy/stackmachine-go/README.md

 - A compiler that translates assembly-like source code to bytecode
 - An interpreter that compiles and runs code on-the-fly
 - A disassembler that converts bytecode back to human-readable form

-This project is a Go port of the original Stack Machine created by Christian Stigen Larsen in 2010-2011.

 ## Features